Lemonadd-UG/react-native-apple-music/README.md

 </p>

-If this project has helped you out, please support us with a star 🌟
+React Native Apple Music by Bouncy
 </h1>

-The React Native About Libraries package is on a similar concept of [AboutLibraries](https://github.com/mikepenz/AboutLibraries).
-We would like to credit this library to all the [AboutLibraries](https://github.com/mikepenz/AboutLibraries) contributors
+The Apple Music API is a web service that lets you access information about the media found in the Apple Music Catalog.
+Here's what each one includes:

-This package allows you to easily create an used open source libraries component within your app.
-As an extra feature you can also add an about this app section.
+Use this service to retrieve information about albums, songs, artists, playlists, music videos, Apple Music stations, ratings, charts, recommendations, and the user's most recently played content.
+With proper authorization from the user, you can also create or modify playlists and apply ratings to the user's content.

 Here's a quick overview of functionalities supported:

-* Listing of used open source libraries
+* Get the Charts of an specific Country or global
-* Provision for adding app section (optional)
+* Get recommendations for an user
-* Autodetect installed packages
+* Get the user's most recently played content
-* Auto Font Scaling
+* Create a Playlist
-* Much much more... try the sample for a quick overview.
+* Modify Users Playlists

 ## 📖 Getting started

-`npm install react-native-react-native-apple-music --save`
+`npm install react-native-apple-music --save`

 or

-`yarn add react-native-react-native-apple-music`
+`yarn add react-native-apple-music`

 ### Mostly automatic installation

-`$ react-native link react-native-react-native-apple-music`
+`$ react-native link react-native-apple-music`

 ## 💻 Usage